gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 ### Lab exercise
 - Create custom variables inside a playbook to store an interface name and call the variable to complete the show command execution.
-- Create a playbook, p6-vars.yml, with the below contents:
+- Create a playbook, p6-vars.yml, with the below content, on your home directory.

 ```
+cisco@ansible-controller:~$ vi p6-vars.yml
 ---
 - name: get config of gig1 and gig2
   hosts: IOS